JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 `External` column indicates if the connection is cross-tenant connection or not with `Yes` or `No` value.
 If the value is `Managed by Microsoft`, then it's Microsoft managed tenant.

+In short:

+- `External` = `No` means that the connection is within the same tenant.
+  - You should have many of these in your environment and these are mainly for information purposes.
+    You can filter these out.
+- `External` = `Managed by Microsoft` means that the tenant is Microsoft managed.
+- `External` = `Yes` means that the connection is cross-tenant connection.
+  - This is the value we're interested in.
+You can then filter the output based on this value.

 Here is similar output but from different environment and some columns are removed:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/excel2.png" %}